hakanonal/hang-man-ai/docs/Journal.md

 - Well It seems that I need additional metrics like max try min try and speed.
   - I do not how to implement speed sinice every environment that has executed the script will measure different speed. this seems to be a little bit more research
 - Will continue on implementing new metrics and renew the all runs swith sweep.

+#### 20.08.2021

+- Hello!
+Let's get on with this new metrics and sweep.
+  - created the [sweep](https://wandb.ai/hakanonal/hang-man-ai/sweeps/v0l2e7i3) It is sweeping only different agents only.